allinbits/cosmos-cash/docs/Explanation/ADR/adr-007-root-of-trust.md

 ### Issuing credentials

 Since the verifiable credential mechanism is independent of the blockchain transaction verification process, a separate verification process MUST be provided for issuing credentials.
-Such process is described in the following
+The verification process is described in the following
 diagram:

 ![credential validation](../../assets/diagrams/out/credentials_validate_proof.svg)